rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 Here is a short TAPL-ish explanation of what just happened.
 TS allows me to use type level ternaries.
 `IsUnknown<T>` is a type level function (TAPL'sh term for this is _Type Family_) that maps types `T` to literal boolean types `true` or `false`.
 These types have only a single (a _singleton_) value: `true: true` and `false: false`.
-I can just write `verifyUnknown(false, someExpression)`.
+If I write `verifyUnknown(false, someExpression)`,
-TS will figure out that `false` means the second part of the type level ternary and, thus, that `unknown extends T` is not true.
+TS will figure out that it has to use `false` as the type. `false` matches the second part of the type level ternary and, thus, implies that the ternary predicate `unknown extends T` is not true.
 Hence `T` is not `unknown`.

 I will use `verifyUnknown` to do some type level trickery.